 Noche de Chicago – Mirla Castellanos

-When you grow up in a non-English speaking country, like I did, sooner or later the big hits of America or the UK make their way to your radio stations in your local language.
+When you grow up in a non-English speaking country, like I did, sooner or later, the big hits of America or the UK make their way to your radio stations in your local language.
 That was the case with The Night Chicago Died.
-The Paper Lace hit made its way to Venezuela shortly after it topped the charts in the US and the UK.
+The Paper Lace hit made its way to Venezuela shortly after it topped the US and UK charts.

-During the months of October and November 1974, the Spanish version by Mirla Castellanos dominated the radio waves.
-The song was so popular that they even made a music video of it, which I believe is probably the first music video I remember watching.
+During October and November 1974, the Spanish version by Mirla Castellanos dominated the radio waves.
+The song was so popular that they even made a music video, which I believe is probably the first music video I remember watching.
 Every time I hear this song is 1974 all over again.